danieledwardharrington/MovieWatchlist/README.md

 * Room
 * RxJava3
 * sdp
+* TMDb API

 The idea here was to really leverage a lot of very modern Android technologies/libraries/practices.
 I'm going with an MVVM design pattern.
-As far as my chosen film API, OMDb, it seems to have the most robust library and if my research is correct, it seems to pull directly from IMDb somehow.
-A good alternative could have been TMDb, which seems a little more feature rich than
+As far as my chosen film API, OMDb, it seems to pull directly from IMDb somehow.
+I'm using OMDb for the bulk of things and only using TMDb's API to get the 20 trending movies for the week.
-OMDb.
-A consideration in the future might be to leverage them both in order to get access to more functionality.
-OMDb, which had significantly slowed down development, has now been picked back up and will hopefully have more of the features that TMDb has.